Ain't Complaining (song)

-"Ain't Complaining" is a single released by the British Rock band Status Quo in 1988.
-It was included on the album Ain't Complaining.
+"Ain't Complaining" is a single released by the British rock band Status Quo in 1988.
+It was included on their eighteenth studio album, Ain't Complaining (1988).

 Some versions of the 7 inch also featured a limited edition History Pack featuring a special outer box made from card and inside part one of the Status Quo family tree - drawn and compiled by Pete Frame.
 This was Status Quo's first CD single.
 A video CD was later issued in November 1988.